-Mission Statemen: To serve our citizens with knowledge, dignity and respect.
+Mission Statement: To serve our citizens with knowledge, dignity and respect.

-Bruce is married to wife Bobbie, and they have a 15 year old son, Seth.
+Bruce is married to wife Bobbie, and they have a 16-year-old son, Seth.
 They are active members of their church and Bruce has served in many capacities including director of Vacation Bible School, Treasurer, Sunday School Teacher and Music Director.
 Currently he is participating in the church choir.
 Bruce also serves on the Board of Directors of the Osceola County Council on Aging and the Osceola Education Foundation.

 Bruce's ongoing priority as your Tax Collector is to identify additional services which offer greater convenience for Osceola citizens.
 During his first term in office Bruce has added concealed Weapon Permitting, CFX Toll Violation Clearances and issuance of Florida Birth Certificates.
 Many services are now offered by appointment resulting in streamlining services and saving time for our citizens.
 Regular reviews of best practices, organizational performance, and customer service will continue to form the cornerstone for future growth.
 Furthermore, his focus will always be on serving our citizens with integrity, knowledge, respect, and pride.

 Tax Collector Responsibilities

 The Office of Tax Collector is authorized by Florida's Constitution, as a separate entity from other County Departments or Agencies.
 The Tax Collector is elected, by the Citizens of Osceola County, and is privileged to serve four year terms.

 The Tax Collector is an agent for various state and local government agencies, for the collection of revenue and public funding.
 It is the responsibility of the Tax Collector to invest these revenues and funds, pending their timely distribution, to various state, local agencies, and taxing authorities.